AaltoPML/VAI-Lab/README.md

 # Documentation

 Documentation is available [here](https://aaltopml.github.io/VAI-Lab/).
-Alternatively, you can build the documentation locally.
+Alternatively, you can build the documentation locally as follows.

 Clone this repository and change directory
 ```bash,